 Despite all this, the spider stays off our looms.
 No one has yet succeeded in recruiting the archetypal weaver as an agent of the textile industry.
 This isn’t for lack of trying.
-In the 1700s, French naturalist Bon de Saint Hilaire presented a set of spider-silk gloves and stockings to the Academy of Science.
+In the 1700s, French naturalist Bon de Saint Hilaire presented a set of spider-silk gloves and stockings to the French Academy.
 He was able to gather enough material by promising his neighbors to pay the price of silk, pound for pound, for the spider egg sacs abandoned in the corners of their cottages.
 (No doubt the neighbors were delighted at the chance to profit from his folly.)

 The amateur weaver was quite satisfied with his results: “And by getting together a great many of these Bags, it was that I made this new Silk, which is in no ways inferior in beauty to common Silk.
 It easily takes all sorts of Colours; and one may as well make large pieces of it, as the Stockings and Gloves which I here present you.”
 Bon was convinced that he was at the forefront of a new industry.
 Soon spiders would replace silkworms, and France would lead the way.

 When Louis XIV was presented with a spider silk garment, however, he was not nearly so impressed.
 Apparently, the material quickly tore in every direction, a royal wardrobe malfunction that humiliated the king.